dalerog/GuitarStrap/v001/README.md

 ### Slippery webbing

-This may be personal perference, but I fid the webbing to be a little too slippery and I have to hold the guitar in the right spot which can get tiring after a while.
-I have seen others make the same complaign about guitar straps you can buy that use a simular material.
+This is a personal perference, but I find the webbing to be a little too slippery and I have to hold the guitar in the right spot which can get tiring after a while.
+I have seen others make similar complaints about guitar straps you can buy that use a simular material.
 So, this isn't unique to this design.
+It is also possible that you wouldn't even notice.

 The best solution would be to find a type of webbing that isn't as slippery, but I have not done this yet.

 #### My solution

 There are several ways to fix this issue.
 I ended up sewing on some non-slip fabric onto the part of the strap that goes against my body.
-I happened to have the fabric already, but I bought it from here: XXX.
+I happened to have the fabric already, but I bought it from [here](https://www.seattlefabrics.com/54-Bumpy-Slip-NOT-Grip-Fabric-2695-linear-yard_p_169.html).

 I cut a 1.5 foot by ~2 inch section of the non-slip fabric and just sewed the two ends onto the strap.
 It would be better to sew the sides also, but it works fine this way.
 I hand sewed it and it works fine.